 Following the decentralization law of 13 August 2004, Pau Pyrénées Airport is now owned by the Syndicat Mixte of Pau Pyrénées Airport, which includes the Aquitaine Region, the Pyrénées-Atlantiques Department, the Pau Béarn Pyrenees Urban Community, the communities of communes of Lacq Orthez, Haut Béarn, Pays de Nay, Luys en Béarn, North-East Béarn and Béarn des Gaves.

-The airport is managed by Air'Py company composed by the Pau Béarn Chamber of Commerce and Industry (51%), Egis Airport Operation (24.5%) and Transdev (24.5%).
+Since 1 January 2017, Pau Pyrénées Airport has been managed as part of a 12-year public service delegation by the Air'Py group, composed by the Pau Béarn Chamber of Commerce and Industry (51%), Egis Airport Operation (24.5%) and Transdev (24.5%).

-Along with Bordeaux and Toulouse, Pau Airport is one of three airports in southwestern France that is equipped with an all-weather landing system.
+With Bordeaux and Toulouse, Pau Pyrénées Airport is one of the three airports in South-West France equipped with an all-weather landing system (ATT).

 The airport is located in the heart of an activity zone that combines civil (industrial and service) and military activities, some 500 companies and 4,000 jobs in the aeronautical sector (Exameca, MAP, SEDEMECA), logistics (SDV Logistics, Dachser France, Partnair, Henry Johnson Co Ltd), Electronics (Aquitaine Electronics) and Services.

 The runway receives military traffic due to the presence on site of the Airborne Troops School.
 A Combat Helicopter Regiment (the 5th RHC) and a Special Forces Helicopter Regiment (4th RHFS) are also locally based.
 This activity is reflected in the presence of around a hundred Gazelle, Puma, Cougar and Tigre military helicopters and a maintenance center.